Program Contact: Jennifer Sacco 203-582-8972

 Students who major in philosophy develop competence in reasoning techniques, and will appraise the validity (and invalidity) of arguments, expose hidden assumptions, recognize fallacies and make a precise and coherent case in support of their own views.
 Philosophy graduates will be skilled in combining and synthesizing information from a wide range of sources, and in reflecting on their own thinking and experience.
 Students complete the major with a senior seminar in which they isolate and define a specific philosophical question that they explore in a senior thesis.

-Students must obtain a minimum grade of C in all philosophy courses.
+Students must complete the curriculum listed below and must obtain a minimum grade of C in all philosophy courses.
 No more than 6 credits of independent study (PL 299, PL 399) may count toward completion of the major.
 Students majoring in philosophy must meet the following requirements:

 PL 101 | Introduction to Philosophy | 3 |